-Mark A. Granquist is Associate Professor of Church History at Luther Seminary, a position he has held since 2007.
+Mark A. Granquist is Associate Professor of the History of Christianity at Luther Seminary, a position he has held since 2007.
 Prior to this he taught in the Religion Department at St Olaf College, Northfield, Minnesota (1992-2000) and at Gustavus Adolphus College, St Peter, Minnesota (2000-2007).

 Granquist has served in parish ministry or Lutheran higher education since his ordination in the Evangelical Lutheran Church of America in 1988.
 He was pastor of youth and education at Bethel Lutheran Church, Rochester, Minn., 1988-1992, and has served several times as an interim pastor in local congregations.